by Paul Thompson (and pictures by Shamala Thompson)

 By the right turn at the mile mark, reached in 5:15, I felt like my race – what I had to give – – was exhausted.
 I felt defeated, in sharp contrast to my last outings in Harlem in 2014 and 2015 when the mile was the point where I started racing in earnest.
 My target of 16 flat was already slipping away from me.

-As the course gently rolled south towards City College – which incidentally is a particularly nice part of the course as you run along a shaded tree lined avenue lined with proud town homes – I was in damage limitation mode, working at minimizing the deficit to runners up ahead whom I usually beat or battle it out in the finishing straight.
+As the course gently rolled south towards City College – which incidentally is a particularly nice part of the course as you run along a shaded tree lined avenue lined with proud town homes – I was in damage limitation mode, working at minimizing the deficit to runners up ahead whom I usually beat or battle with in the finishing straight.

 Soon after 2 miles, reached in 10:35 following a 5:20 mile, the course takes a nose dive, descending steeply and taking in a ninety degree left turn.
 The sharp descent proved particularly uncomfortable for my IT band.
 It was clearly unhappy at running fast downhill.
 Fortunately the descent is as short as it is steep and I was soon on St. Nicholas Avenue running north, hammering the half mile straight into the finish.